rishalab/dataframe_libraries_energy_comparison/readme.md

 ## Instructions:

-1. IMPORTANT: Please generate the required hdf5 files by navigating to the `Datasets` folder and running the file `generate_hdfs.py`
+1. IMPORTANT: Please generate the required hdf5 files by navigating to the `datasets` folder and running the file `generate_hdfs.py`

 2. To run energy measurement for a library for a particular dataset, nagvigate to scripts folder and use the command